A K-energy functional for complexified K\"ahler classes: Abstract

 \section{Abstract}

-The K-energy functional is extended to complexified K\"ahler classes, providing a variational approach to study the scalar curvature equation with B-field introduced by Schlitzer and Stoppa.
-The extended K-energy is convex along geodesics in the space of almost calibrated representatives of the complexified K\"ahler class.
-This fact is used to show that, in some situations, solutions of the scalar curvature equation with B-field are unique in their class, up to pullbacks by reduced automorphisms of the manifold.
+Given a complexified K\"ahler class on a compact K\"ahler manifold, we introduce a generalisation of the K-energy functional, defined on the space of complexified K\"ahler potentials, whose critical points are solutions of the scalar curvature equation with B-field introduced by Schlitzer and Stoppa.
+We prove that this extended K-energy is convex along geodesics in the space of almost calibrated potentials.
+As an application, we show that, at least in some notable cases, solutions of the scalar curvature equation with B-field are unique in their class, confirming the expectation that the scalar curvature equation with B-field identifies canonical representatives of complexified K\"ahler classes.